Physicslibrary/Threejs-VR-Sensors/README.md

 ## 1. Melexis Non-contact Infrared Thermometer MLX90614

-There are two versions of MLX90614.
-One 3V and the other, 5V.
-The author uses a 3V version because Raspberry Pi GPIO are 3.3V logic levels and NOT 5V tolerant.<br>
+There are two versions of MLX90614: 3V and 5V.
+The author uses the 3V version because Raspberry Pi GPIO are 3.3V logic levels and NOT 5V tolerant.<br>

-ALWAYS proper shutdown and power off Raspberry Pi before wiring sensors to GPIO.<br>
+ALWAYS proper shutdown and power off Raspberry Pi before wiring sensors to GPIO pins.<br>

-One useful terminal command is "pinout".<br>

-Even more useful is the images on Raspberry Pi website:
+Use Raspberry Pi website to identify pins:

 https://www.raspberrypi.org/documentation/usage/gpio/